CarlosAguA/android_basics/android-multi-screen-apps/interfaces.md

 ## What´s an interface ?

-In Java Interfaces are equivalent to protocols.
+In Java, Interfaces are equivalent to protocols.
 They basically represent an agreed-upon behavior to facilitate interaction between unrelated objects.
-In summary, an Interface is normally a group of methods with empty bodies.
+In summary, an interface is normally a group of methods with empty bodies.

 The interface `onClickListener()`has one abstract method called `onClick()`,which provide developers the power to customize its behavior.